baolongt/bil-incident/README.md

 ### The buy back gone

-Because community didn't know BIL got hacked, so some people put buy back BIL, they thought some whale might dump this token.
+Because community didn't know BIL got hacked, so some people buy back some BIL, they thought some whale might dump this token.

 ![Mint 1b8 Token](./mint_1b8_token.png)